Open-CMSIS-Pack/STM32H747I-EVAL_BSP/Examples/Blinky/README.md

 - Wait until CPU2 boots and enters stop mode.
 - System initialization.
 - Wake-up CPU2.
+- Outputs "Blinky Example" to UART that is connected to ST-Link (baudrate 115200bps).
 - The vioLED0 blinks in 1 sec interval.
 - The vioBUTTON0 changes the blink frequency.